-Well, the Sea Bright beaches are filled with RFHers for the summer.
+Well, the weather is fine, unofficial summer has started and Sea Bright beaches are filled with RFHers.

 It’s the start of seasonal fun and antics for RFH students on vacation or even on their last summer hurrah together before college.